altmp/alt-node/doc/api/esm.md

 const baseURL = pathToFileURL(`${cwd()}/`).href;

-// CoffeeScript files end in .coffee, .litcoffee or .coffee.md. const extensionsRegex = /\.coffee$|\.litcoffee$|\.coffee\.md$/;
+// CoffeeScript files end in .coffee, .litcoffee, or .coffee.md. const extensionsRegex = /\.coffee$|\.litcoffee$|\.coffee\.md$/;

-export async function resolve(specifier, context, defaultResolve) {
+export async function resolve(specifier, context, nextResolve) {
+  if (extensionsRegex.test(specifier)) {
     const { parentURL = baseURL } = context;

     // Node.js normally errors on unknown file extensions, so return a URL for
-  // specifiers ending in the CoffeeScript file extensions. if (extensionsRegex.test(specifier)) {
+    // specifiers ending in the CoffeeScript file extensions. return {
-    return {
+      shortCircuit: true,
-      url: new URL(specifier, parentURL).href
+      url: new URL(specifier, parentURL).href,
     };
   }

-  // Let Node.js handle all other specifiers. return defaultResolve(specifier, context, defaultResolve);
+  // Let Node.js handle all other specifiers. return nextResolve(specifier);
 }

-export async function load(url, context, defaultLoad) {
+export async function load(url, context, nextLoad) {
+  if (extensionsRegex.test(url)) {
     // Now that we patched resolve to let CoffeeScript URLs through, we need to
     // tell Node.js what format such URLs should be interpreted as.
 Because
     // CoffeeScript transpiles into JavaScript, it should be one of the two
-  // JavaScript formats: 'commonjs' or 'module'. if (extensionsRegex.test(url)) {
+    // JavaScript formats: 'commonjs' or 'module'.

     // CoffeeScript files can be either CommonJS or ES modules, so we want any
     // CoffeeScript file to be treated by Node.js the same as a .js file at the
     // same location.
 To determine how Node.js would interpret an arbitrary .js